Cadaveric rigidity and cadaveric spasm

 Production

-Freezing and exposure to temperature
+Freezing & exposure to

-above 65°C will produce rigor
+produce rigor

 Cannot be produced by